Five tips for digital record keeping.

 Get rid of the piles of documents at your home or office.
-Learn handy tips on how to get started on digital record keeping.
+Learn handy tips on how to get started with digital recordkeeping.

 Every individual, household, and business needs to hold on to important paperwork, like tax forms, invoices, and other documents.
 Digitizing your paperwork into handy PDF documents keeps them safe and easily accessible.
 But without proper organization, even a digital archive can get messy.